-Talking about the film Grace: The Possessionwriter-director Jeff Chan tries to make it a bit different by capturing the horror and trauma from the very eye of the possessed.
-Many of us have watched the likes of Exorcist and The Last Exorcism, where the demonic act and the exorcism rituals were in the centre stage.
-However, the attempt to portray the first person view is something different.
+Talking about the film Grace: The Possession writer-director Jeff Chan tries to make it a bit different by capturing the horror and trauma from the very eye of the possessed.
+Many of us have watched the likes of Exorcist and The Last Exorcism, where the demonic act and the exorcism rituals were in the center stage.
+However, the attempt to portray the first-person view is something different.

 Watch the movie trailer Grace: The Possession

 Am I watching too many horror films these days?
 May be yes, looking at the number of posts I have written in the last one month.
 However, this is not entirely my wish, in fact, many horror movies have so far released in this part of the year, prompting me to watch the most while review only few.
 Strangely, but true that there are only few interesting ones have come up to me for discussion.